amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 6% human intervention isn't a failure—it's a feature.
 Humans handle edge cases, the system learns, accuracy improves.
 The goal isn't 100% automation.
 It's 94% automation with graceful handling of the remaining 6%.

-## Complete Production Architecture
+## Complete Production Architecture with Stagehand

-Here's what we actually run in production:
+Here's a battle-tested architecture for running Stagehand at scale:

 ```mermaid
 graph TB